 - In Puzzle Quest Challenge Of The Warlords: The player character is given the name "Deathstalker" by the Winter Wolves after helping them out several times.

-- Played straight with Varian Wrynn of World of Warcraft, whose story mirrors that of Thrall: He was found as an amnesiac by an orc, who made him a gladiator under the name of Lo'gosh (Ghost Wolf).
+- Played straight with Varian Wrynn, whose story mirrors that of Thrall: He was found as an amnesiac by an orc, who made him a gladiator under the name of Lo'gosh (Ghost Wolf).

 Nonhumans Named by Nonhumans of Different Species:

 - A plot point in the Star Trek: Deep Space Nine episode "Indiscretion".
 Gul Dukat tells Major Kira that out of the several prisoners on a crashed Cardassian transport, he especially wants to find Tora Ziyal.
-Kira recognizes the combination of a Bajoran surname and a Cardassian given name and says as much to Dukat.
-Ziyal turns out to be Dukat's illegitimate daughter via his Bajoran mistress during the Occupation.
+Kira recognizes the combination of a Bajoran family name and a Cardassian given name, and says as much to Dukat.
+Ziyal turns out to be Dukat's illegitimate daughter with his Bajoran mistress during the Occupation.